trias-project/checklist-recipe/recipe.md

 # Getting started

-- First, be sure to get an invitation link repository _checklist-recipe_ via an invitation link.
-By clicking on the link GitHub will copy _checklist-recipe_  on your account as *checklist-recipe-your_github_username* and you will be automatically redirected to the home page of this repository.
+- First, click on this [invitation link](https://classroom.github.com/a/eXxaGERa) in order to copy _checklist-recipe_  on your account as *checklist-recipe-your_github_username*.
+You will be automatically redirected to the home page of this repository.
 - Clone the repository locally
-- Open `./src/src.Rproj` in R studio
+- Open `./src/src.Rproj` in RStudio

 # Exercise vs working mapping template